Edition for Web Developers — Last Updated 23 October 2025

 no

-The attribute's missing value default and invalid value default are both the inherit state.
+The attribute's missing value default and invalid value default are both the Inherit state, and its empty value default is the Yes state.

 Each element (even non-HTML elements) has a translation mode, which is in either the